VESIcal: An open-source thermodynamic model engine for mixed volatile (H₂O-CO₂) solubility in silicate melts

 from sklearn.linear_model import LinearRegression

-sns.set(style="ticks", context="poster",rc={"grid.linewidth": 1,"xtick.major.width": 1,"ytick.major.width": 1, 'patch.edgecolor': 'black'})
+from sklearn.metrics import r2_scoresns.set(style="ticks", context="poster",rc={"grid.linewidth": 1,"xtick.major.width": 1,"ytick.major.width": 1, 'patch.edgecolor': 'black'})

 plt.style.use("seaborn-colorblind")